-Trump Embroiled In Two Controversies About Professional Sports, Race And Culture
+Trump Embroiled In 2 Controversies About Professional Sports, Race And Culture

-In the span of less than 24 hours, President Trump catapulted himself into the center of dual racially-charged controversies involving professional sports, reigniting criticism that he is divisive and insensitive — a month after Trump struggled with criticism of his multiple remarks in response to violence in Charlottesville, Va.
+In the span of less than 24 hours, President Trump catapulted himself into the center of two racially-charged controversies involving professional sports, reigniting criticism that he is divisive and insensitive — a month after Trump struggled with criticism of his multiple remarks in response to violence in Charlottesville, Va.

 The president was stumping for Sen. Luther Strange, R-Ala., at a campaign rally Friday night, when he used a segue in his speech that was supposed to convince voters that continuing to have Strange in the Senate would make all Alabamans winners — an argument with emotional appeal in a state known for its fierce love of football.

 And, while he was on the subject of football, Trump took the opportunity to expound on his thoughts regarding NFL players, like Colin Kaepernick, who last year began kneeling during the national anthem in protest over perceived social injustices against African-Americans.
-Trump's take: it's unpatriotic and NFL team owners should fire those refusing to stand.
+Trump's take: It's unpatriotic and NFL team owners should fire those refusing to stand.

-"Wouldn't you love to see one of these NFL owners, when somebody disrespects our flag, to say, 'Get that son of a b*tch off the field right now," he said to roaring applause.
+"Wouldn't you love to see one of these NFL owners, when somebody disrespects our flag, to say, 'Get that son of a bitch off the field right now,' " he said to roaring applause.

 "He's fired!"
 Trump said, paraphrasing his popular reality TV catchphrase.